An-Uncreative/Google_calendar_clone/README.md

 A dynamic, responsive course calendar application built with PHP, MySQL, and JavaScript for managing academic schedules and events.

+> **💻 Local Demo Available**: This application runs perfectly on MAMP/XAMPP.
+Follow the installation guide below for a complete working demo with sample data.

 ## 🖼️ Screenshots

 ### Main Calendar View